-Pass-a-Grille has a long history in Florida dating back to 1528 when the Spanish explorers arrived, and the Native American Indians were already present.
+Pass-a-Grille has a long history in Florida, dating back to 1528 when the Spanish explorers arrived and the Native American Indians were already present.

 While walking around Pass-a-Grille you will see historic sites and national register markers.
 It’s home to many interesting houses, boutiques and restaurants throughout the District.
 There are 97 buildings on this list.

 Pass-a-Grille became incorporated with St Pete Beach in 1957.
 The grand historic site is the beautiful hotel Don CeSar.
 It has 237 rooms and was designed in 1928 and is operated by Loews Hotels.
-It’s an amazing historical resort located in Florida’s historic center with outdoor dining, indoor fine dining, outdoor fire pits, luxury rooms, pool and spa.
+It’s an amazing historical resort located in Florida’s historic center with outdoor dining, indoor fine dining, outdoor fire pits, luxury rooms, a pool and spa.

 For many people, Pass-a-Grille’s appeal lies primarily on the absence of large apartments or large hotel chains that dominate in most vacation areas.
 Instead, there are inexpensive motels, boutique hotels, and a historic beach resort all right next to the beach.